openjusticeok/spi-2023/okc-session/README.md

 At this point, the relevant columns are cleaned up, and we have a good sense of what data are missing.
 I think we're finally ready to start answering our research question!
 Because tables are no fun and I'm sick of looking at them, let's do it by making some graphs instead.
 We'll use our good friend the `{ggplot2}` package to do so.

+> Understand why we often have to "clean" messy data, get the basic concepts of how to do it ✅

 ## 4. Data Analysis in RStudio -- analyzing and graphing your data

 We'll start with a chart to answer the "vehicle make" part of our research question.
 We can turn our data into a nice graph with just a few commands: